davidwest/FluidDbClient/README.md

 # FluidDbClient
 When you absolutely need to work with ADO.NET but want to ditch 95% of the boilerplate code.
 Perfect fit if you need to run explicit SQL and/or map raw data to complex objects that you won't trust to your ORM.
 Intuitively parameterize queries and commands, stream records, process multiple result sets with ease, batch operations into a single transaction, build scripts with dynamically-generated parameters, and if you wish, do things asynchronously.
 It's fast and super lightweight.

+All projects are created in .NET Core.
+The libraries (**FluidDbClient** and **FluidDbClient.Sql**) target the following frameworks:

+- .NETFramework 4.5.2
+- .NETStandard 1.6
+- .NETStandard 1.4

 ## The Nuget Package

 Currently, only a Sql Server provider exists for FluidDbClient.